josephcagle/.dotfiles/README.md

 # mydotfiles
 My custom Linux dotfiles

-This includes startup code for an OhMyZsh installation.
+Note: This includes startup code for an OhMyZsh installation.